One-Armed Boxer: Sequel

-One Armed Boxer was followed by Master of the Flying Guillotine, with Jimmy Wang Yu both directing and reprising his role as the one-armed kung fu master Tien Lung.
+One-Armed Boxer was followed by Master of the Flying Guillotine, with Jimmy Wang Yu both directing and reprising his role as the one-armed kung fu master Tien Lung.
 With his arm strapped behind his back, Wang Yu had earlier portrayed the One-Armed Swordsman in two films for the Shaw Brothers Studio.

+Legacy

+The 1999 tokusatsu film Gamera 3: Revenge of Iris was inspired by One-Armed Boxer for Gamera to sacrifice his right arm.